+The great news?
 It really doesn’t take much.
 You’re likely aware that not all insurance plans are the same (though many are packed with the same, seemingly endless jargon).
 They typically vary in quality and degree of coverage.
 And with a variety of competing options, your clients might not know where to start in their search.
-Try sharing this Questions to Ask

 And there’s another way you can support them in the research process.
 Our Exam Day Offers completely eliminate the risk of waiting while they research.